jianzhi-1/toy-bert/README.md

 - train a classification task using the <NSP> token

 ### Set-up
+If you are working on Colab, create an empty folder data under the root directory and upload all the files in the 'data' folder to it.

 ### Data
 The data are lyrics from various songs.
 See under the 'data' folder.